-- Continue evaluation of the historic groundwater monitoring data set for relationships between key parameters affecting arsenic natural attenuation and arsenic concentrations in groundwater. - Complete development of the Arsenic Natural Attenuation Evaluation Work Plan. - Finalize the right-of-access and lease agreements for the proposed new off-site monitoring locations and install, develop, and sample the six additional downgradient groundwater monitoring wells for arsenic and natural attenuation parameters. - Continue evaluating the candidate technologies identified in the ACM against the performance standards listed in 40 CFR 257.97(b) and the evaluation factors listed in 40 CFR 257.97(c). - As required by 40 CFR 257.96(e), AESC will discuss the results of the corrective measures assessment at least 30 days prior to the final selection of remedy, in a public meeting.
+- Finalize the right-of-access and lease agreement for the one remaining proposed off-site monitoring location and install, develop, and sample all six additional downgradient groundwater monitoring wells for arsenic and natural attenuation parameters. - Complete the second scheduled 2021 AM sampling event at the site. - Continue development of the Arsenic Natural Attenuation Evaluation Work Plan, including a review of the historic groundwater monitoring data set for relationships between key parameters affecting arsenic natural attenuation and arsenic concentrations in groundwater. - Continue evaluating the candidate technologies identified in the ACM against the performance standards listed in 40 CFR 257.97(b) and the evaluation factors listed in 40 CFR 257.97(c). - As required by 40 CFR 257.96(e), AESC will discuss the results of the corrective measures assessment at least 30 days prior to the final selection of remedy, in a public meeting.

-- Upon completion of all required SoR activities, AESC will prepare a final report describing the selected remedy and how it, at a minimum, meets the performance standards listed in 40 CFR 257.97(b) and considers the evaluation factors listed in 40 CFR 257.97(c). - As required by 40 CFR 257.97(d), AESC will specify, as part of the selected arsenic remedy, a schedule(s) for implementing and completing remedial activities. - Complete the scheduled 2021 AM sampling events at the site.
+- Upon completion of all required SoR activities, AESC will prepare a final report describing the selected remedy and how it, at a minimum, meets the performance standards listed in 40 CFR 257.97(b) and considers the evaluation factors listed in 40 CFR 257.97(c). - As required by 40 CFR 257.97(d), AESC will specify, as part of the selected arsenic remedy, a schedule(s) for implementing and completing remedial activities.

-Should the final remedy for the CCR units not be selected during Q1 or Q2 2021, then another Semi-Annual SoR Report will be prepared as required by 40 CFR 257.97(a).
+Should the final remedy for the CCR units not be selected during Q3 or Q4 2021, then another Semi-Annual SoR Report will be prepared as required by 40 CFR 257.97(a).